tristeng/control/README.md

 #### Quadcopter in 2D space
 Controlling a quadcopter in 2D space.
 The simulation commands the quadcopter to several waypoints every few seconds.

+The trajectory is calculated using different trajectory generators: minimum snap, jerk, acceleration and velocity.
+After each trajectory finishes, a couple seconds will pass before the quadcopter moves onto the next trajectory generator.
+All the trajectories are plotted ahead of time using various shades of grey.
+The actual trajectory is rendered in yellow.
+Trajectory points are rendered in red as small crosses.

+Change the points array for the desired waypoints, and update the average velocity to automatically calculate the desired waypoint arrival times.

 ```python quadcopter2d.py```

 ### Notebooks